 - In reviewing the registry agreement and registrar agreement, the WG notes that the amount of data that contracted parties must share is limited in scope.
 However, the WG observed a number of benefits from integrating data and/or metrics into the policy development process, as described in the observations for Charter Question C. - These benefits derived from a data-driven process could influence the actions of the affected parties, as the benefits or even harm caused from recommendations are likely to directly impact those parties.
-As a result, while the WG believes that providing data can be time-consuming, the effort may ultimately be worthwhile if it results in better solutions. - The WG realizes that providing data can at times be problematic for contracted parties as their data may be sensitive and/or proprietary.
+As a result, while the WG believes that providing data can be time-consuming, the effort may ultimately be worthwhile if it results in better solutions - The WG realizes that providing data can at times be problematic for contracted parties as their data may be sensitive and/or proprietary.
 The WG considered options that would provide the confidentiality required by parties being asked to contribute data and/or metrics. - The WG developed a set of principles for data requests to attempt to address the concerns of the contracted parties.
 These principles were then integrated into a decision tree, available in Annex B, to assist future WG's in choosing the best course of action to obtain data and/or metrics when deemed to be beneficial to the policy development process.
 Below is a non-exhaustive list of key principles identified for requesting data and/or metrics from contracted parties.
-The request and usage of the data: - Should be non-discriminatory among registrars/registries and data providers listed should also be treated as confidential
+Further deliberations and community input also mentioned that these principles are applicable for all types of data/metrics in addition to any data that might be supplied by contracted parties.
+The request for and usage of the data: - Should be non-discriminatory among registrars/registries and data providers listed should also be treated as confidential - o Should Clearly state the purpose for which the data and/or metrics will be used - Should maintain the confidentiality of the data and/or metrics unless otherwise agreed - o Should be anonymized and aggregated, unless otherwise agreed